RewardMap: Tackling Sparse Rewards in Fine-grained Visual Reasoning via Multi-Stage Reinforcement Learning: Experiments

 \subsection{Experimental Setups}

-\textbf{Training Details.} We conduct training experiments under various settings with the training data from \dataset ($696$ samples, $R_{train}$)~\citep{feng2025reasonmap} and our proposed \datasetplus ($2,570$ samples, $RPlus_{train}$) on Qwen2.5-VL models~\citep{bai2025qwen25}.
+\textbf{Training Details.} We conduct training experiments under various settings with the training data from \dataset ($696$ samples, $R_{train}$)~\citep{feng2025reasonmap} and our proposed \datasetplus ($2,570$ samples, $RPlus_{train}$) on Qwen2.5-VL models~\citep{bai2025qwen25} with $8$ NVIDIA H800 GPUs.
 For GRPO~\citep{shao2024deepseekmath} RL training, we use AdamW with an initial learning rate of $1.0 \times 10^{-6}$ and a KL divergence coefficient of $1.0 \times 10^{-3}$.
 The global batch size is $16$, and we sample $8$ responses per query.
 Besides RL training, we conduct baseline experiments using SFT with training data from \datasetplus.
 We apply LoRA~\citep{hu2022lora} to the language blocks and the text-vision projector with an initial learning rate of $1.0\times10^{-4}$.
 For implementation, we adopt LLaMA-Factory~\citep{zheng2024llamafactory} and VeRL~\citep{sheng2024hybridflow}.
-All experiments were conducted on $8$ NVIDIA H800 GPUs.
+Additionally, we include two RL training baselines with REINFORCE++~\citep{hu2025reinforce++} and ReMax~\citep{li2023remax}.

 \textbf{Inference Details.} All evaluations use greedy decoding (temperature=$0$).
 For open-source models, we cap the maximum output length at $2,048$ tokens and retain all other settings from the official HuggingFace configurations; deployments use PyTorch with Transformers\footnote{\url{https://github.com/huggingface/transformers}} on $8$ NVIDIA H800 GPUs.
 For closed-source models, we evaluate through official APIs using default settings.
-The evaluated models include: Kimi-VL-A3B-Insturct/Thinking~\citep{team2025kimi}, Qwen2.5-VL-3/7/32/72B-Instruct~\citep{bai2025qwen25}, and Seed1.5-VL~\citep{guo2025seed1}.
+The evaluated models include: Kimi-VL-A3B-Insturct/Thinking~\citep{team2025kimi}, Qwen2.5-VL-3/7/32/72B-Instruct~\citep{bai2025qwen25}, Seed1.5-VL~\citep{guo2025seed1}, GPT-5/4o~\citep{gpt4o}.

 \textbf{Evaluation Datasets.} We first evaluate on the test sets of \dataset and \datasetplus, and we report the metrics adjusted by the difficulty-aware weighting scheme (see details in Appendix~\ref{apx:weighting-details}).
 To further assess the capability gains brought by \method, we next employ six widely-used benchmarks spanning three dimensions (\textit{e.g.}, spatial reasoning, fine-grained visual reasoning, and general tasks): SEED-Bench-2-Plus~\citep{li2024seednbench2}, SpatialEval~\citep{wang2024SpatialEval}, V$^{*}$Bench~\cite{wu2024vstar}, HRBench~\citep{wang2025HRBench}, ChartQA~\citep{masry2022chartqa}, and MMStar~\citep{chen2024MMStar} (see Appendix~\ref{apx:evaluation-datasets-details} for details).
 All evaluations are conducted with VLMEvalKit\footnote{\url{https://github.com/open-compass/VLMEvalKit}}.